viionc/Yet-Another-RPG-Idle/readme.md

 <s>- figure out how to fix battleInterval delay when players attack speed changes: </s>

-<s>basically what happens is that whenever the attack speed changes, use effect that calls that interval gets updated, destroys the current interval, and creates a new one with an updated value which creates a delay equal to remaining time of previous interval </s> <br><br> possibly found a fix by using setTimeout instead of setInterval, but idk yet if it will create any issues
+<s>basically what happens is that whenever the attack speed changes, use effect that calls that interval gets updated, destroys the current interval, and creates a new one with an updated value which creates a delay equal to remaining time of previous interval </s> <br><br> <s>possibly found a fix by using setTimeout instead of setInterval, but idk yet if it will create any issues</s><br><br> nvm, now it breaks when game goes out of focus

 -   fix damage hit splat update
 -   fix overkill damage